NWHSU Establishes New College of Acupuncture and Chinese Medicine

 Because of the variety of healthcare education programs offered at NWHSU, students build social relationships with practitioners from different disciplines starting day one, getting a jumpstart on communicating and developing relationships with healthcare practitioners outside of their own fields.
 These hallway conversations help build critical soft skills—and advance the practice of integrative medicine.

-“As growing program in a multi-discipline university, we have a lot of resources that most other acupuncture schools don’t, a full biomedicine department, a cadaver lab,” says Dr. Frier.
+“As growing program in a multi-discipline university, we have a lot of resources that most other acupuncture schools don’t, a full biomedicine department, a cadaver lab,” says Dr. Jessica Frier.
 “Our clinic-based internships, including those at hospitals, are some of the best in the country, and we get these opportunities because our students understand how to function as members of an integrative care team.”

 From their first class to their last clinical internship, acupuncture and Chinese medicine students will benefit from a standalone college that offers exceptional education and creates new structured opportunities to practice integrative healthcare both on- and off-campus.